team-friendo/signalboost/README.md

 **(2) Obtain a server:**

-*NOTE: If you are administering an already-existing signalboost instance, omit this step and skip straight to Step 5  ! :)*
+*NOTE: If you are administering an already-existing Signalboost instance, omit this step and skip straight to Step 5  ! :)*

 ``` shell
 ./bin/get-machine
 ```

-**(3) Provision and deploy signalboost:**
+**(3) Provision and deploy Signalboost:**

-*NOTE: If you are administering an already-existing signalboost instance, omit this step and skip straight to Step 5  ! :)*
+*NOTE: If you are administering an already-existing Signalboost instance, omit this step and skip straight to Step 5  ! :)*

 ``` shell
 cd ansible